linhnt31/linhnt31.github.io/index.md

 <!-- #### Research Agenda
 As enhanced devices at the edge of the network exploit artificial intelligence, even novel computing challenges are raised.
 In my current research agenda, I investigate all aspects related to distributed intelligent systems for supporting cities and communities, with a strong focus on optimizing decentralized and self-organized infrastructures.
 My research finds application in several domains, among which smart city, mobility, healthcare, and cultural heritage. -->

+> Welcome to my personal space!
+This webpage is not only dedicated to my academic pursuits, but also serves as a place where I share technical posts, memorable travel experiences, and the wonderful people I’ve met along the way.

 #### Short Biography
 I am **Linh**.
 I am currently a 2nd-year PhD student in the fields of Federated Learning, Blockchain, and Incentivization at <a href="https://www.tcd.ie/">Trinity College Dublin, The University of Dublin</a>.